evie-lau/Unifi-gateway-wpa-supplicant/README.md

 Try restarting your Unifi gateway if you wish, and it should automatically authenticate!

 If WAN doesn't come back up after a restart, it may be that wpa_supplicant is starting too soon.
-In that case, adding a 30s "sleep" has helped for some.
+In that case, adding a 10s "sleep" has helped for some.
+Note: 10s has been tested successfully on a UDM Pro.
+If you have other hardware and WAN does not come back up, I suggest you incrementally increase from 10s until a restart results in your WAN connection coming back up successfully.
 ```
-> grep -q "ExecStartPre" /lib/systemd/system/wpa_supplicant-wired\@.service || sed -i "/Type\=simple/a ExecStartPre=/bin/sleep 30" /lib/systemd/system/wpa_supplicant-wired\@.service
+> grep -q "ExecStartPre" /lib/systemd/system/wpa_supplicant-wired\@.service || sed -i "/Type\=simple/a ExecStartPre=/bin/sleep 10" /lib/systemd/system/wpa_supplicant-wired\@.service
 ```

 ## Survive firmware updates